parmarjaimin3884/Charusat-website/README.md

 # Charusat-website

-here is my code of html and css
+Here is my code of HTML and CSS.